FIWARE/tutorials.Extended-Properties/README.md

 ### Docker Engine <img src="https://www.docker.com/favicon.ico" align="left"  height="30" width="30" style="border-right-style:solid; border-right-width:10px; border-color:transparent; background: transparent">

-To keep things simple all components will be run using [Docker](https://www.docker.com). **Docker** is a container technology which allows to different components isolated into their respective environments.
+To keep things simple all components will be run using [Docker](https://www.docker.com). **Docker** is a container technology which allows different components to be isolated into their respective environments.

 -   To install Docker on Windows follow the instructions [here](https://docs.docker.com/docker-for-windows/)
 -   To install Docker on Mac follow the instructions [here](https://docs.docker.com/docker-for-mac/)
 -   To install Docker on Linux follow the instructions [here](https://docs.docker.com/install/)

 **Docker Compose** is a tool for defining and running multi-container Docker applications.
-A [YAML file](/docker-compose/orionld.yml) is used configure the required services for the application.
+A [YAML file](/docker-compose/orionld.yml) is used to configure the required services for the application.
 This means all container services can be brought up in a single command.

 Compose V1 is discontinued, nevertheless Compose V2 has replaced it and is now integrated into all current Docker Desktop versions.
-Therefore, it is not needed to install anymore any extension to the docker engine to execute the docker compose commands.
+Therefore, it is not needed to install the extension to the docker engine to execute the docker compose commands.

 ### jq <img src="https://jqlang.github.io/jq/jq.png" align="left"  height="19" width="50" style="border-right-style:solid; border-right-width:10px; border-color:transparent; background: transparent">